How to Make Healthy Granola

 A spoonful of chunky homemade granola

 Oats are the versatile breakfast staple of my dreams.
-When I want something warm and cozy, oatmeal is the perfect way to go.
+When I want something warm and cozy, berry oatmeal bowl is the perfect way to go.
 On the move?
-Try baked oatmeal bars.
+Try blueberry baked oatmeal.
 Dessert for breakfast?
-Chocolate baked oatmeal is a must try.
+Chocolate baked oatmeal is a must-try.
 Want something crunchy and sweet?
 Roll out the red carpet for this delicious healthy granola recipe!

-Let’s not forget that preparing this healthy granola recipe will also have your kitchen smell wonderful.
-Plus, it requires minimal effort and clean-up, and even freezes wonderfully!
+Let’s not forget that preparing this healthy granola recipe will also make your kitchen smell wonderful.
+Plus, it requires minimal effort and clean-up and even freezes wonderfully!

 Homemade granola in a bowl